NVIDIA/cuda-quantum/python/README.md

   technologies, including state-of-the-art simulator backends with NVIDIA cuQuantum and a number of different physical quantum processors (QPUs)

-The CUDA Quantum Python wheels contain the Python API and core components of CUDA Quantum.
-More information about available packages as well as a link to the documentation and examples for each version can be found in the [release notes][cudaq_docs_releases].
+The CUDA-Q Python wheels contain the Python API and core components of CUDA-Q. More information about available packages as well as a link to the documentation and examples for each version can be found in the [release notes][cudaq_docs_releases].
 System and compatibility requirements are listed in the Installation Guide of the linked documentation.